Strawberry Coconut Paleo Popsicles

 These paleo popsicles include a bit of Redmond’s Real Salt to balance the sweetness of the fruit.
 Natural sea salts like Redmond’s or Himalayan contain valuable trace minerals and are healthier options than table salt.

 The gelatin helps prevent ice crystals and has a soothing effect on the gut.
 I use the Vital Proteins brand – the one with the blue lid.
 It dissolves in fluid rather than gelling like the green lid product.
-It comes in a 10 oz. size from my online store or a 20 oz. size on Amazon.
+It comes in a 20 oz. size on Amazon.

 I recommend a set of BPA-free popsicle molds like these or these to get a nice popsicle shape but you can make them in little cups or glasses.
 Briefly dip the cup in warm water to release the popsicle when ready to eat.
 Don’t forget to add a stick before freezing.